freelan-developers/teapot/docs/source/the_party_file.rst

 Extensions
 ----------

-Extensions are simple functions, that optionally have parameters, which can occur in a :term:`build` command.
+Extensions are simple functions, that optionally have parameters, which can occur in a :term:`build` or post-unpack command.

 For instance the `prefix` extension is resolved at runtime and replaced with the complete prefix (as defined at the root of the :term:`party file`, the :term:`attendee` and the :term:`build`).